Eat your fill and leave the pills

 It is interesting that Professor Harper mentions that one of the things that could be done instead of popping pills is to eat healthily, this is something you wouldn’t expect me to ignore given all that has been said in this column over the last few months.
 But before I go into my cooking recommendations I just want to take a further look at the notion that it is possible to eat yourself healthy.
 The Guardian newspaper offered this piece of advice “No matter how old you are, eating a healthy diet is as essential for your well being as exercising.
 But there are times in life when your body may need a little extra help.
 Topping up on certain nutrients can make a real difference to how you feel.”

 While the Guardian’s advice suggests that a healthy diet can do wonders for your health, something that I’ve often preached, it is worthwhile noting that this cannot be true in every case.
-Laura Tennet writing about the rise of pill culture in the Telegraph newspaper unashamedly acknowledges that she’s a beneficiary of pill culture and admits to taking Prozac for her melancholy nature, the contraceptive pill for obvious reasons, Anti-histamine for hay fever and Paracetamol to deal with hangovers.
+Laura Tennet writing about the rise of pill culture in the Telegraph newspaper unashamedly acknowledges that she’s a beneficiary of pill culture and admits to taking Prozac for her melancholy nature, the contraceptive pill for obvious reasons, Anti-histamine for hay fever and Paracetamol to deal with hangovers. antibiotics.
 While I might take issue with the reasons for taking some of the medicines on that list I can readily accept that food alone will not fix the type of chemical imbalance that triggers bouts of deep depression.

 What I want to look at however is the types of foods that you can take that will, given that you’re not suffering from a life changing illness, give you a feeling of well-being and help you fight off minor illnesses.
 Before I lay out my recommended recipes here’s a list of foods that are said to make you feel happy and as such should be a part of your daily diet: walnuts, tomatoes, mangoes and cayenne Pepper.
 As for the cooking I’ll focus on collard greens, quinoa, salmon, clams and avocado.